On the relationship between the theory of cointegration and the theory of phase synchronization: Phase synchronization and the Kuramoto model for interacting oscillators

 \subsection{Phase synchronization of weakly coupled oscillators}

 The starting point of phase synchronization is the definition of the phase $\phi_t$ of an oscillator.
-Traditionally phase synchronization has been mainly considered for chaotic oscillators where the phase often is defined via the Hilbert transform of the signal.
-If the projection of the attractor on some plane has only one rotation center then the phase can be defined alternatively by using a Poincar{\'{e}} map or a certain rotation angle \cite{Pik-1997}.
-Alternatively, one may look at stochastic systems, e.g. of the form
+For chaotic phase synchronization, the phase often is defined via the Hilbert transform of the signal.
+If the projection of the attractor on some plane has only one rotation center (as in Figure~\ref{fig:RoesslerLorenzProjections}) then the phase can be defined by the rotation angle around this center.
+The Hilbert phase of a signal $y_t$ is defined through the analytic signal $\zeta_t$ given by $\zeta_t = y_t + i y_t^H = a_t \exp(i \phi_t)$.
+The imaginary part of $\zeta_t$ is obtained using the Hilbert transform - for a definition in the continuous case c.f. \cite{Pik-1997}, Appendix A.2, and for a definition in the discrete time case c.f. \cite{Brill-2001}, Section 2.7. $a_t$ is the amplitude, and the phase $\phi_t$ is computed through